 Indonesia is no exception, as it imposes both corporate taxes on companies doing business in Indonesia as well as personal income tax for the employees.
 Here we explain the main taxes:

-Small enterprises with annual turnover of not more than IDR 50 billion are entitled to a 50% discount off the standard tax rate, which is based on the proportion of taxable income resulting in IDR 4.8 billion of gross annual turnover.
+Small enterprises with an annual turnover of not more than IDR 50 billion are entitled to a 50% discount off the standard tax rate, which is based on the proportion of taxable income resulting in IDR 4.8 billion of gross annual turnover.

 Special tax rates apply to specific types of corporations:

-• Petroleum companies are subject to tax at a flat rate of 30% – 45%.
+- Petroleum companies are subject to tax at a flat rate of 30% – 45%.

 - General mining companies are taxed at rates ranging from 30% to 45%, depending upon the generation of their contracts with the Indonesian Government.
 Most recent mining contracts, however, provide for taxation on the basis of current tax rates with no tax rate escalation provisions.

 - Geothermal companies are subject to income tax at a rate of 34%.

 - Construction companies are subject to a final tax at a rate of 2% of gross turnover.

 - Construction design, supervision or consultancy companies in this category, other than legal and tax consultancy, are subject to tax at a rate of 4% of gross turnover.

 - Foreign drilling companies are subject to a rate of 5.6% of their gross turnover.

 - Non-resident international shipping companies and airlines are subject to tax at a rate of 2.64% of gross turnover.

 If you establish a Representative Office in Indonesia it is not allowed to generate any revenue, hence any revenue received by the Representative Office should be transferred directly to your corporate headquarters overseas.

 This method may include Repatriation for Limited Liability Company (PT and PT PMA) in transferring dividends to the shareholder overseas, which will be subject to tax article PPh 26* with a general rate of 20% of dividend or according to the Tax Treaty between the countries involved, if applicable.

 Indonesia also imposes income tax on all employees who work in the private sector and state-owned companies, as well as government employees.

-Most income they’ve earned is subject to income tax at the following normal tax rates:
+The most income they’ve earned is subject to income tax at the following normal tax rates:

 All tax residents should register for National Tax Payer Identity Card (NPWP).
-Those who don’t have an NPWP are subject to additional 20% charge on their annual tax report.
+Those who don’t have an NPWP are subject to an additional 20% charge on their annual tax report.